 The ‘what were they thinking?’ icons

-Not every icon in Big Sur will be a hit with macOS users.
+Not every icon in Big Sur will be a hit with macOS users, though.
 Although almost all of them have changed dramatically, some really suffer as a result.
-Here’s a few that’ll make you wonder, “what were they thinking?”
+Here are a few that’ll make you wonder, “what were they thinking?”

 Apart from the QuickTime icon, which is undoubtedly ugly in Big Sur, the others aren’t completely terrible.
 One issue we have, however, is the inconsistencies.

-Many of Big Sur’s icons have changed so that they can be squeezed into a squircle, and that’s fine if that’s the direction Apple wants to go in.
-But some — such as Automator, Boot Camp, and Disk Utility — are in this strange middle ground.
+Many of Big Sur’s icons changed so they can be squeezed into a squircle, and that’s fine if that’s the direction Apple wants to go in.
+But some — such as Automator, Boot Camp and Disk Utility — exist in a strange middle ground.
 They’re kind of squircles that still have pop-out elements.

-And finally, here’s all the new app icons that didn’t fit into one of the above categories.
+And finally, here are all the new Mac app icons that didn’t fit into one of the above categories.
 They’re not particularly pretty, but they’re not ugly, either (even though they are all squircles).
 They’re just … refreshed.